José Dutra

 José Dutra dos Santos (born 26 January 1948), sometimes known as just Dutra, is a Brazilian former football player and manager.

 Career

 Dutra was born in Rio de Janeiro, Rio de Janeiro state.
 He played at Bonsucesso, Vasco, Vitória and Remo, and participated of the 1968 Olympic Games in Mexico City.

 Among the clubs he managed, are Sampaio Corrêa, Moto Club, Maranhão, Rio Negro, Paysandu, Tuna Luso, Remo, Anapolina, Ferroviário the Tunisia national team and Moroccan club Wydad Athletic Club.
 On 26 September 2011, he resigned from his position with Wydad.
 In 2009 he managed in Sudan and Libya.
-He last managed CS Constantine in the Algerian Ligue Professionnelle 1, before resigning his position due to health reasons.
+He last managed CS Constantine in the Algerian Ligue Professionnelle 1, before resigning his position for health reasons.